Both United Clubs at IAH Houston, How to Pick Between Gate C1 and Gate C33

 The Short Answer: Walk to the One Closer to Your Gate

 Both United Clubs at IAH have a fully stocked bar with a real bartender, the same food selection, comparable seating, and a couple of small private rooms in the back that work for taking a call or for nursing if you need that.
 The honest verdict is that the right pick is whichever lounge is closer to your boarding gate.
 Save yourself the walk.
+I break the two down side by side in my C1 vs C33 comparison if you want the full head to head.

 United Club by Gate C1: My Surprise Pick After the Cruise